strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

 Shut down all the servers when you're done verifying the results.

->You can set up this step automatically by executing `./sample-configs/step-2/install` from the app root.

 ###Step 3 - Enable security on the auth server

 At this point, requests are being proxied properly, but we do not enforce any